dylanramdhan/dylanramdhan/README.md

 # 👨🏽‍💻 Hey, I'm Dylan!
-My name is Dylan and I'm currently a junior, majoring in Computer Engineering at Boston University!
+My name is Dylan and I'm currently a junior, majoring in Computer Engineering, minoring in Computer Science at Boston University!
+My love for learning grows every inch of the way of learning

 📍 Boston, MA <br>
 👨🏽‍🎓 Computer Engineering, minoring in Computer Science (Junior) <br>
 🏫 Boston University

+# Skills
+C++ <br>

 ## Welcome to my GitHub page!